 You may also appoint a Testamentary Guardian for your Minor child.

-Writing a Will – Step 3
+How to write a Will – Step 3

 List down the name of the beneficiaries / legal heirs, with their age/date of birth and relation Write down the details of every family members even if you don’t want to bequeath anything to him/her.

-Writing a Will – Step 4
+How to Write a Will – Step 4

 List down the details of your movable and immovable assets and Liabilities with a proper description